rudolfgrauberger/sonar-cxx-wiki/Supported-configuration-properties.md

 <tr>
 <td>sonar.cxx.coverage.itReportPath</td>
-<td>Ant pattern describing the path of integration test coverage reports, <b>relative to projects root</b>.
+<td>Ant pattern describing the path of integration test coverage reports.
+Path can be relative or absolute.
+Single path or comma separated list of paths is supported.
 <br>
 <i>Scope:</i> project
 <br>